MCEpicNation/WindscaleOS/README.md

-# Galaxy Network MAB
+# WindscaleOS

-## What is "Galaxy Network MAB" ?
+## What is "WindscaleOS" ?

-   Galaxy Network MAB is a Discord bot I've developed from the ground up.
+   WindscaleOS is a Discord bot I've developed for a group.
    While I'm fairly new to Javascript the bot has some incredible functionality.
    That being said, making bug reports is extremely helpful!